dlvhdr/gh-blame.nvim/README.md

 ## TODO

 - [ ] Handle errors
-- [ ] Prettify output with markdown parsing
 - [ ] Blame on cursor hold
 - [ ] Blame sidebar like in fugitive